ev2900/OpenSearch_Log_Analytics/workshop/content/_index.en.md

 In the workshop [Anomaly Detection with MSK]({{<relref "anomaly-detection-w-msk/">}}) you will learn how to use the anomaly detection feature in OpenSearch to identify potential anomalous data.
 Additionally, you will learn a method of ingesting data into OpenSearch in real time via.
 Amazon Managed Streaming for Apache Kafka (MSK) and a Lambda function.

+In the workshop [Cross Cluster Replication]({{<relref "open-search-cross-cluster-replication/">}}) you will learn how to set up replication between OpenSearch Service domains to ensure business continuity and allows you to replicate data across geographically separated locations to reduce latency.

 In the workshop [OpenSearch Alerting]({{<relref "open-search-alerting/">}}) you will learn how to set up alerts in Amazon OpenSearch.
 This allows you to get a notification when a condition is met in your log data.